sequenceiq/hadoop-docker/README.md

 ```
 cd $HADOOP_PREFIX
 # run the mapreduce
-bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.3.0.jar grep input output 'dfs[a-z.]+'
+bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.4.0.jar grep input output 'dfs[a-z.]+'

 # check the output
 bin/hdfs dfs -cat output/*
 ```

-## too long didn't read
-I had problems installing hadoop 2.3 and by googling i stumbled upon this [email thread](http://mail-archives.apache.org/mod_mbox/hadoop-mapreduce-user/201403.mbox/%3C53192FD4.2040003@oss.nttdata.co.jp%3E), which references an [alternative hadoop docs](http://aajisaka.github.io/hadoop-project/hadoop-project-dist/hadoop-common/SingleCluster.html#Standalone_Operation) deployed on github.

-By following that description i run into an other issue: hadoop is delivered with 32 bit native libraries.
-No big deal ...

-## Hadoop native libraries
+## Hadoop native libraries, build, Bintray, etc

-Of course there is an official [Native Libraries Guide](http://hadoop.apache.org/docs/r2.3.0/hadoop-project-dist/hadoop-common/NativeLibraries.html) it instructs you to simple download the sources and `mvn package`.
-But than you face a new issue: missing `protobuf`.
-Eeeasy ...

-## Protobuf 2.5

-Unfortunately `yum install protobuf` installs an older 2.3 version, which is close but no cigar.
- So you download protobuf source, and `./configure && make && make install`

-To succeed on that one you have to install a couple of development packages, and there you go.

-## Bintray

-I wanted to save you those steps so created a binary distro of the native libs compiled with 64 bit CentOS.
-So I created [Bintray r̨epo](https://bintray.com/sequenceiq/sequenceiq-bin/hadoop-native-64bit/2.3.0/view/files).
-Enjoy
+The Hadoop build process is no easy task - requires lots of libraries and their right version, protobuf, etc and takes some time - we have simplified all these, made the build and released a 64b version of Hadoop nativelibs on this [Bintray repo](https://bintray.com/sequenceiq/sequenceiq-bin/hadoop-native-64bit/2.4.0/view/files).
+Enjoy.

 ## Automate everything

-As I'm an automation fetishist, a Docker file was created, and released in the official [docker repo](https://index.docker.io/u/sequenceiq/hadoop-docker/)
+As we have mentioned previousely, a Docker file was created and released in the official [docker repo](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)

 ## Additional classpath